-In most circumstances, all that is needed is a quick vacuum and a little mopping.
+In most circumstances, the best way to clean Saltillo tile floors is with just a quick vacuum and a little mopping.
 Heavy machinery or intense chemicals are not necessary to achieve clean tiles.
 Many use a mix of water and vinegar for their mopping in a ratio of 1-part vinegar to 10-parts water.
 And, another plus is that the tiles “hide” the dirt, and typically don’t need to be cleaned daily.
 Please reference the Saltillo tile flooring buying guide to find out more information regarding maintenance.

 Saltillo tiles last longer than carpet, some woods, and especially linoleum.
 These tiles will hold up much better than other tiles.
 These specific tiles don’t trap as much dander and dust inside as other types of flooring does which is also a great benefit for those that suffer from allergies.

 Saltillo tile for outdoor spaces may be just what you are looking for.
 They are a great option for patios, walkways, and other outdoor projects.
 Because of their durability, they can withstand high heats and a good bit of weather before seeing any ware.
 Be sure to reference the Saltillo tile flooring buying guide for other tips on placements of tile.